 Press the chopped herbs into ice cube tray cups to about ¾ full.
 They can be covered with olive oil or boiling water (to blanch them before freezing).
 Once frozen, they can be stored in freezer bags and used in the same proportion as fresh herbs.
 They make an excellent base for winter stews, soups, and roasts.
 Image courtesy of Hello Fresh

 11. Make Herb Infused Water & Popsicles

-Ways to Use Herbs: Herb infused water is simple to make and should keep in the fridge for up to a week.
-For an instant herbal infusion, place fresh herbs, fruit or vegetables into the bottom of a glass jar and fill your glass with sparkling water.
-Keep it simple with just one or two herbs or mix in a variety.
+Ways to Use Herbs: Herb-infused water is simple to make and should be kept in the fridge for up to a week.
+Place fresh herbs, fruit, or vegetables into the bottom of a glass jar and fill your glass with sparkling water for an instant herbal infusion.
+Keep it simple with just one or two herbs, or mix in a variety.

 Infused Water for Summer